-A market survey should be one of your first steps when looking to purchase an investment property.
-Conducting an extensive market analysis can save you a whole lot of hassle in the long run and effectively prevent you from making a bad investment.
+One of your first steps when looking to purchase an investment property should be conducting a market survey.
+An extensive market analysis can save you from a whole lot of hassle in the long run and effectively prevent you from making a bad investment.

 If you want to play the real estate game, forming a limited liability company (LLC) should be at the top of your to-do list.

 By definition, an LLC is a separate and distinct legal entity.
-By making your LLC the legal owner of record when purchasing or transferring real estate titles, you can proactively separate your personal assets and protect them from potential lawsuits.
+Making your LLC the legal owner of record when purchasing or transferring real estate titles allows you to proactively separate your personal assets and protect them from potential lawsuits.

 There are many excellent real estate software tools available depending on your needs.
-While some of these come with high fees, Azibo offers premium tools for rent collection, insurance, lending, and banking, and more in an all-in-one platform, free of charge.
+While some of these come with high fees, Azibo offers premium tools for rent collection, insurance, lending, banking, and more in an all-in-one platform free of charge.

-When starting out any business, it’s important to have a business bank account separate from your personal accounts.
-This is especially true in real estate, where you'll need to carefully track income and expenses and avoid commingling with personal finances in order to capitalize on the many tax benefits available.
+When starting any business, it’s important to have a business bank account separate from your personal accounts.
+This is especially true in real estate, where you'll need to carefully track income and expenses and avoid commingling with personal finances to capitalize on the many tax benefits available.

-During tax season, a dedicated bank account will readily provide the information and documents about your real estate investment that you or your accountant needs to file your return.
-Furthermore, you can enjoy other tax benefits including:
+During tax season, a dedicated bank account will readily provide the information and documents about your real estate investment that you or your accountant need to file your return.
+Furthermore, you can enjoy other tax benefits, including:

 While surveys and statistics can be great sources of information, nobody knows their community better than locals and existing investors.
 As a new real estate investor, networking is vital to your success.

 But making connections isn’t a one-time activity.
 Rather, networking is something that should happen every single time you make an investment.
-Building relationships with real estate investors allows you to access valuable advice and actionable real estate tips—which can help you avoid pitfalls down the road.
+Building relationships with successful real estate investors allows you to access valuable, good investment advice and actionable real estate tips—which can help you avoid pitfalls down the road.